NLog/NLog/README.md

 See LICENSE.txt for details.

-For more information, see the website [nlog-project.org](http://nlog-project.org) or to just get started with the tutorials on [the NLog wiki](https://github.com/NLog/NLog/wiki).
+For more information, see the website [nlog-project.org](http://nlog-project.org) or just get started with the tutorials on [the NLog wiki](https://github.com/NLog/NLog/wiki).

 Project RSS Feed: [nlog-project.org/feed](http://nlog-project.org/feed/)